Last updated on December 7th, 2018

 5. Use A Fitness Ambassador To Create Buzz:

 A great way for a fitness center to gain interest among people is through sponsorship of athletes and bodybuilders who work out at the fitness center.
 They can be provided free gym merchandise and free food supplements which they would use while competing.
 In case they ask for more incentive, they can be offered free classes or a free month of membership.
 It is not critical for these fitness ambassadors to win the events that they take part in.
-Their use of fitness center merchandise will spread the word among the audience at the event and encourage people to visit the fitness center.
+Their use of fitness center merchandise will spread the word among the audience at the event and encourage people to visit the fitness center and gift them free logo print t-shirt.

 6. Use Specialized Business Cards: